-Male life expectancy has improved across Scotland as a whole over the last 30 years (from 69.1 years in 1980-82 to 77.1 years in 2013-2015).
-Female life expectancy has also improved across Scotland, from 75.3 years in 1980-82 to 81.1 years in 2013-15.
+1980-82 to 81.1 years in 2013-15.
 As a result, the gap in life expectancy between genders over this time has decreased from 6.2 years to 4.1 years.
 Overall life expectancy in Scotland still lags behind the rest of the UK and most Western European nations.

 All-cause mortality rates for young working-age adults (people aged 15-44) have declined in the last ten years from 119 in 2002-04 to 105 per 100,000 population in 2011-13.
-However, these rates remain relatively high compared to other Western European countries116.
-Alcohol related hospital admissions have been declining since 2007/08, while self-assessment of 'good' or 'very good' general health has stayed relatively stable between 74% and 77% over this period117.
+However, these rates remain relatively high compared to other Western European countries.
+Alcohol related hospital admissions have been declining since 2007/08, while self-assessment of 'good' or 'very good' general health has stayed relatively stable between 74% and 77% over this period.